When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

-In the final stage, we synthesized categories into three overarching themes that structured our findings: (1) the supportive roles participants envisioned for Manager Clone Agents (see \autoref{sec:RQ1}), (2) the risks and tensions they anticipated at individual, interpersonal, and organizational levels (see \autoref{sec:RQ2}), and (3) the future design directions they proposed (see \autoref{sec:RQ3}).
-These themes reflected both convergence and divergence in perspectives across managers and workers, highlighting how Manager Clone Agents were imagined not only as technical systems but as relational actors within organizational life.
-These findings themes are also summarized in Figure~\ref{fig:placeholder} for reference.
+The final stage involved synthesizing categories into three overarching themes that structured our findings (see~\autoref{fig:findings}) : (1) the supportive roles participants envisioned for Manager Clone Agents (see \autoref{sec:RQ1}), (2) the risks and tensions anticipated at individual, interpersonal, and organizational levels (see \autoref{sec:RQ2}), and (3) the future design directions participants proposed (see \autoref{sec:RQ3}).
+Although the themes align with the study’s research questions, this alignment reflects the shared grounding of both the questions and the themes in participants’ accounts.
+The research questions framed the scope of inquiry, but the themes themselves emerged inductively through the bottom-up clustering of categories rather than from a predefined coding frame.

+Design fiction played a central role in shaping our analytic process.
+Because participants’ narratives intentionally exaggerated, extended, or reconfigured familiar workplace dynamics, the fictional mode acted as a probe that surfaced latent assumptions about authority, collaboration, delegation, and managerial presence.
+During coding, we treated fictional exaggerations not as predictions but as windows into participants’ organizational imaginaries, enabling us to identify concerns and relational patterns that may remain unarticulated in conventional interview settings.

-To enhance trustworthiness, the research team engaged in regular debriefing sessions to challenge assumptions and refine interpretations.
-Disagreements were resolved through discussion, and multiple iterations of coding and theme development were used to balance consistency with openness to new insights.
-Following a traditional HCI qualitative analysis approach (e.g., \cite{xiao2025might,fan2025user}), we did not assess statistical reliability or validity; instead, our reflexive thematic analysis emphasized depth of interpretation, contextual grounding, and transparency in the analytic process.
+To enhance trustworthiness, the research team held regular debriefing sessions to challenge assumptions and refine interpretations.
+Disagreements were resolved through discussion and multiple iterations of coding and theme development were used to balance consistency with openness to new insights.
+Consistent with qualitative HCI practices (e.g., \cite{xiao2025might,fan2025user}), we did not assess statistical reliability; instead, we emphasized interpretive depth, contextual grounding, and transparency in the analytic process.